Toyota says its fuel-cell vehicle gaining traction in California

 Mirai launched in Japan last December and the company is taking orders in Europe as well as in California.
 Sales will expand next year to five U.S. states - New York, New Jersey, Connecticut, Rhode Island and Massachusetts.

 Mirai, which means "future" in Japanese, is a four-person sedan that has a range of 300 miles.
-When the vehicle was announced in California a year ago, Toyota said it had pledged $200 million to build 100 filling stations over the next decade.
+California has pledged $200 million to help build 100 filling stations over the next decade in the state.